cositools/cosi-data-challenge-1/xspec-tutorial/README.md

 ![Figure 2](Figures/source_and_background_grp8ch_spectrum.png)

-Now, we are ready to specify the model (we’ll use a power-law here) and fit the spectrum.
+Now, we are ready to specify the model (we’ll use a power-law here) and fit the GRB spectrum.
 ```
 XSPEC12> model powerlaw
 ```